meerachotai/benchmark_imprinting/README.md

 ### Run file: `picard_mapping.sh`

 Wrapper around the suite of scripts on: https://github.com/clp90/imprinting_analysis.
 For more control over parameters, use this suite directly.
-This wrapper script also has the added functionality of running all reciprocal replicate pairs or all combinations of pairs of reciprocal replicates to call imprinted genes, and then run a quick consensus calling to give a final list of imprinted genes.
+This wrapper script also has the added functionality of running all reciprocal replicate pairs or all combinations of pairs of reciprocal replicates to call imprinted genes, and then consensus calling to give a final list of imprinted genes.

 ### Dependencies:
 * Picard and Gehring's Imprinting Analysis suite (https://github.com/clp90/imprinting_analysis, enter directory under -D).
 Must also include all its dependencies, as outlined on their README file.